V5 Features

 Dependent source models are now included as a part of the master library.
 The solution automatically uses the MANA algorithm if dependent source models are included in the simulation.

-KLU Sparsity Algorithm in EMTDC
+KLU and GPU Sparsity Algorithms in EMTDC

 KLU is a software package for solving sparse linear systems of equations that arise in circuit simulation applications.
 It relies on a permutation to Block Triangular Form (BTF), several methods for finding a fill-reducing ordering (variants of approximate minimum degree and nested dissection), and a sparse left-looking LU factorization algorithm to factorize each block.

-EMTDC now uses KLU algorithm for larger subsystems.
+EMTDC now uses the KLU algorithm for larger subsystems.
 The default matrix size where KLU comes into solving the equations can be set by the user.

 New Master Library Models